Everything you need to know about Monaco GP practice

 Monaco Grand Prix FP1 - Friday, May 24, 2024

-The first practice session in Monaco kicks off today at 1:30pm local time.
+The first practice session in Monaco kicks off on Friday at 1:30pm local time.
 Find the session start times converted to your local time zone below:

 Local time (CEST): 1:30pm Friday